2fujisawa/Stable-Diffusion-Project/Documentation/Automatic1111UIControls.md

 # Refiner (For Stable Diffusion XL)
 Designed to improve image quality by enhancing finer details while the image is being generated.
 Improves in details, textures, and sharpness.

-# IMPORTANT FOR VRAM USAGE
-- **Batch Count**: Defines the number of times the model will run the generation process.
+# Batch Count: Defines the number of times the model will run the generation process.
 Doesn't increase VRAM usage, generates multiple images but one at a time.

-- **Batch Size**: Determines how many images are generated simultaneously in one go.
+# Batch Size: Determines how many images are generated simultaneously in one go.
 Uses more VRAM as the model generates multiple images at once all together.
+### IMPORTANT FOR VRAM USAGE

 # CFG Scale
 Accuracy with how much the AI is supposed to follow your text prompt.
 "Strictness" for your model.